- Clinical science

 - Possible hemoptysis with yellow granules

-- Constitutional symptpoms: fatigue, weight loss, malaise
+- Constitutional symptoms: fatigue, weight loss, malaise

-Suspected cases based on the clinical presentation (e.g., presence of sulfur granules) can be confirmed via identification of the organism from tissue specimen (e.g., pus, biopsy tissue from suspected lesion) or sulfur granules. could be misinterpreted as “visualization of the pathogen is sufficient” and/or mi
+Suspected cases based on the clinical presentation (e.g., presence of sulfur granules) can be confirmed via identification of the organism from tissue specimen (e.g., pus, biopsy tissue from suspected lesion) or sulfur granules.

 - Culture (confirmatory test)